nourassili/SurviveML/suviveStats.md

 ---

 Stats is hard because it's **about the limits of knowledge.**
 Now you're learning to reason under uncertainty, which is some PhD-level shit.
+But you got this!